Masetra-Group/masetra-docs/docs/getting-started/system-requirements.md

 description: "Step-by-step guide to ensure your system meets requirements for optimal Masetra performance"
 ---

-# System Requirements

-Ensure your system meets these requirements for optimal Masetra performance.

 ## 🖥️ Client Requirements

 ### Web Browsers